keegoid/middleman-html5-foundation/README.md

 Then `git fetch upstream master` and `git merge upstream/master`
 or accomplish both with `git pull upstream master`

-#### git push
+#### git push and pull

-Commit changes with [git][git]:
+commit changes with [git][git]:
 `git commit -am 'update README'`

-Push changes to origin (GitHub):
+push changes to origin (GitHub):
 `git push origin master` or `git push origin branch-name`

-If you set the default push method for git to **matching** with:
+set the default push method for git to **matching** with:
 `git config --global push.default matching`

-Then you can simply use `git push` from your current branch.

-For `git push` to work from your new branch, set the upstream with:
+for `git push` and `git pull` to work from your new branch, link the origin/branch with your local one:
 `git branch --set-upstream-to=origin/<branch> <branch>`

-#### git pull

-The git pull command can also be shortened by specifying some details in the git config.
+Now you can simply use `git push` or `git pull` from your current branch.

-The long version:
+long versions:
+`git push origin master` or for a branch `git push origin my-new-feature`
 `git pull origin master` or for a branch `git pull origin my-new-feature`

-After creating a new branch, you can shorten pull (and push) commands by setting the upstream branch in git config:
-`git branch --set-upstream-to=origin/<branch> <branch>`

-Now you can simply use `git pull` when you want to pull in changes from your remote repository for the branch currently checked out.

 Note, use `git config --list` to view all configured options.

-I hope you find this workflow as easy and efficient as I do.
+I hope you find this workflow as efficient and effective as I do.

 ## license